laurentkempe/blog/source/_drafts/building-local-ai-agents-semantic-kernel-agent-with-functions-in-csharp-using-ollama.md

 coverImage: 'https://live.staticflickr.com/65535/54287470437_450c3b50c6_h.jpg'
 thumbnailImage: 'https://live.staticflickr.com/65535/54287470437_fdf95c0b3c_q.jpg'
 ---
 In my previous post, we saw how to [build the simplest Semantic Kernel local AI agent using Semantic Kernel and Ollama in C#](https://laurentkempe.com/2025/03/01/building-local-ai-agents-semantic-kernel-and-ollama-in-csharp/).
-In this short post, we will see how simple it is to extend the capabilities of the  Semantic Kernel local AI agent to add funtions calling.
+In this short post, we will see how simple it is to extend the capabilities of the Semantic Kernel local AI agent by adding function calling.
 <!-- more -->

 # Introduction

-Functions calling, or sometime called tools, are a powerful way to extend the capabilities of your local AI agent.
+Function calling, sometimes referred to as tools, is a powerful way to extend the capabilities of your local AI agent.
 They allow you to call external APIs, access databases, and perform other tasks that are not possible with the built-in functions of the Semantic Kernel.
-To get a better understanding of function calling, you might read [Learning AI function calling in C# with Llama 3.2 SLM and Ollama running on your machine](https://laurentkempe.com/2024/10/28/learning-ai-function-calling-in-csharp-with-llama-32-slm-and-ollama-running-on-your-machine/), in which I describe the core concepts of function calling.
+To better understand function calling, you might read [Learning AI function calling in C# with Llama 3.2 SLM and Ollama running on your machine](https://laurentkempe.com/2024/10/28/learning-ai-function-calling-in-csharp-with-llama-32-slm-and-ollama-running-on-your-machine/), where I describe the core concepts behind it.

 # Extending the Simplest Non-agentic Agent with Functions

-I won't go with the process of creating the console application and adding the required NuGet packages.
+I won't go through the process of creating the console application and adding the required NuGet packages.
 You can refer to the previous post for that.

-This time we are using the llama3.2 model with Ollama, so that the SLM understand function calling.
+This time, we are using the llama3.2 model with Ollama so that the SLM understands function calling.

-Let’s enhance the simplest non-agentic agent using functions calling by updating the created `Program.cs` file with
+Let’s enhance the simplest non-agentic agent using function calling by updating the created `Program.cs` file as follows:

 ```csharp
 var builder = Kernel.CreateBuilder();